 - Soliciting, selling, or proselytizing, whether for personal gain or charitable purposes.

 - Smoking and use of tobacco products in the library and on library property.
+This includes e-cigarettes, vape pens, and any other vaping or smoking related product.

 - Using, selling, or being under the influence of drugs (including alcohol) while on library property.